pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task-help >}}

-{{< jr-commit add-hover-costumes add-medialib-appearance ["TODO-DISPLAY-IDENTIFIER"] >}}
+{{< jr-commit add-hover-costumes add-medialib-appearance ["hover.png"] >}}

 {{< /learner-task >}}

 {{< learner-task >}}

-Add a new script to the `Hover` sprite which runs when you click on the green button.
+Add a new script to the stage which runs when you click on the green button.

 {{< learner-task-help >}}